Elegy Written in a Country Churchyard: Themes

 The poem connects with many earlier British poems that contemplate death and seek to make it more familiar and tame, including Jonathan Swift's satirical Verses on the Death of Dr. Swift.
-But when compared to other works by the so-called Graveyard poets, such as Blair's The Grave (1743), Gray's poem has less emphasis on common images found there.
+However, when compared to other works by the so-called Graveyard poets, such as Blair's The Grave (1743), Gray's poem has less emphasis on common images found there.
 His description of the moon, birds and trees dispels the horror found in them, and he largely avoids mentioning the word "grave", instead using euphemisms.

 There is a difference in tone between the two versions of the elegy; the early one ends with an emphasis on the narrator joining with the obscure common man, while the later version ends with an emphasis on how it is natural for humans to want to be known.
 The later ending also explores the narrator's own death, whereas the earlier version serves as a Christian consolation regarding death.

 The first version of the elegy is among the few early poems composed by Gray in English, including "Sonnet on the Death of Richard West", his "Eton Ode", and his "Ode to Adversity".
 All four contain Gray's meditations on mortality that were inspired by West's death.
 The later version of the poem keeps the stoic resignation regarding death, for the narrator still accepts death.
 The poem concludes with an epitaph, which reinforces Gray's indirect and reticent manner of writing.
 Although the ending reveals the narrator's repression of feelings surrounding his inevitable fate, it is optimistic.
 The epitaph describes faith in a "trembling hope" that he cannot know while alive.

 In describing the narrator's analysis of his surroundings, Gray employed John Locke's philosophy of the sensations, which argued that the senses were the origin of ideas.
 Information described in the beginning of the poem is reused by the narrator as he contemplates life near the end.
 The description of death and obscurity adopts Locke's political philosophy as it emphasises the inevitability and finality of death.
 The end of the poem is connected to Locke's An Essay Concerning Human Understanding in that the beginning of the poem deals with the senses and the ending describes how we are limited in our ability to understand the world.
 The poem takes the ideas and transforms them into a discussion of blissful ignorance by adopting Locke's resolution to be content with our limited understanding.
 Unlike Locke, the narrator of the poem knows that he is unable to fathom the universe, but still questions the matter.